 The School of Professional Studies at Rogers State University includes the Department of Health Sciences, the Department of Technology and Justice Studies, and the Department of Business.
-The departments of this School currently offer nine baccalaureate degrees and five associate degrees.
+The departments of this School currently offer one master's degree, nine baccalaureate degrees, five associate degrees, and two certificates.

 The Department of Health Sciences offers three Bachelor of Science degrees.
 Two are BS in Nursing with one designed for a traditional entry into the profession by completing two full years of general education and prerequisite coursework, and then, two full years of nursing science coursework.
 The second BSN degree is designed specifically for the Registered Nurse.
 This degree provides an opportunity for any licensed registered nurse educated at the associate degree or diploma level to achieve academic and personal goals and to develop stronger clinical reasoning and analytical skills to advance their careers.
 The third Bachelor of Science degree is in Allied Health Sciences.
-This degree offers three options, pre-physical therapy, pre-athletic training, and pre-occupational therapy, and provides the prerequisite coursework for admission to professional programs in these allied health fields.
+This degree offers three options, pre-physical therapy, pre-athletic training, and preoccupational therapy, and provides the pre-requisite coursework for admission to professional programs in these allied health fields.